“Every woman who gives birth in the United States today

 has a 50% greater chance of dying than their mother did.”

 The maternal and infant death rate in the United States is very high compared to other developed countries.
-There is much hand-waving about this, but physicians like myself are uniquely able to address what has happened to health care in the United States to bring this about.
+There is much hand-waving about this, but physicians are uniquely able to address what has happened to health care in the United States to drive up increasing maternal mortality rates and C-section rates.

-Dr. Lindemann has produced a video course “How to Avoid Losing Your Life in Childbirth.”
-It’s actually meant to be self-help for women and their families on how to protect themselves from the many ways obstetrics has changed over my years which have not been in the best interest of mothers and babies.
+I have created a video course “How to Avoid Losing Your Life in Childbirth.”
+It’s actually meant to be self-help for women and their families on how to protect themselves from the many ways obstetrics has changed over my years, changes which have not been in the best interest of mothers and babies.

 “Each year an estimated 1200 women in the U.S. suffer complications